imkirti-jpg/FastAPI-PyCommerce-API/README.md

 	- A modern, fast web framework for building APIs with Python 3.7+ based on standard Python type hints.
 - **PostgreSQL:**
 	- A powerful open-source relational database management system used for data storage.
-- **Supabase:**
-	- Utilizing Supabase for its real-time database capabilities and other features.
 - **JWT Authentication:**
 	- Implementing JSON Web Token authentication for secure user authentication.
 - **Pydantic:**